smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 # Remote Control Vehicle Features
-The remote control framework allows apps to control certain modules, such as climate, radio, seat, lights, etc., within a vehicle.
-Vehicles running RPC v6.0+ may have multiple modules of the same type and each module can be controlled separately depending on seat location and permissions.
+The remote control framework allows apps to control modules such as climate, radio, seat, lights, etc., within a vehicle.
+Newer head units can support multi-zone modules that allow customizations based on seat location.

 !!!
 Note
-Not all head units support this feature.
-If you are using this feature in your app you will most likely need to request permission from the vehicle manufacturer.
+If you are using this feature in your app, you will most likely need to request permission from the vehicle manufacturer.
+Not all head units support the remote control framework and only the newest head units will support multi-zone modules.
 !!!

 ## Why Use Remote Control?